Luchador/GUD/docs/RenderOptions.md

 Check consoles from the front, sides and rear, further damage stages, an intact console nearby, and AA On/Off.
 The previous one-cycle damaged material remains enabled with AA Off.

+## One-cycle first-person weapons

+The first-person gun renderer opts held models into the same AA-Off primary list converter.
+Ordinary opaque draws in type-2/3/4 nodes use one cycle with base-tile sampling and the original bilinear/point filtering.
+The held rocket and unarmed hand model use this path too.
+AA On retains the original lists.

+Weapons do not receive distance fog, but their material uses the fog register and constant-alpha blender for room lighting.
+That colour and blend amount remain per instance; removing them would change weapon lighting.
+The one-cycle opaque material preserves the lighting without reading framebuffer colour.
+Matrices, vertex colours, UVs, texture-generation commands and culling remain authored.
+As with the other conversions, mip-level blending is lost.

+Secondary transparency, internal decals/cutouts and unsupported combiners retain their existing rendering.
+This includes special environment-map materials that do not match the converter.
+Muzzle flashes, beams and the taser's dynamic screen remain on their existing paths.
+Watch item previews, the watch model, world casings and fading materials do not opt in.

+Weapon and world-prop material copies have distinct cache keys.
+Weapon reloads already invalidate expanded display-list RAM ranges through `texLoadFromGdl`;
+old copies remain allocated for queued tasks until stage reset.
+The existing 256-entry/64-KiB stage limits still apply, with original-list fallback if full.

+For hardware testing, compare the same camera position with AA Off and a fixed VI setting.
+Try the PP7/KF7, dual weapons, reloading, the held rocket, the taser screen and reflective weapons such as the Cougar Magnum/Golden Gun.
+Walk between bright and dark areas to check lighting, fire to check flashes, switch weapons repeatedly, and check the watch after toggling AA.
+Also retest destroyed
+consoles: resolving segmented addresses now lets their one-cycle material run.

 ## One-cycle secondary room cutouts